 The Society has entered into office equipment and facility equipment leases in the normal course of operations.
 These leases vary in payment terms and duration.
-Total payments required over the next five years and thereafter under the terms of the lease agreements are summarized as follows:
+Total payments required under the terms of the agreements are \$9,542 which are due at various times during the year ended March 31, 2023.